Knuckles-Team/autoversioner/README.md

 This handy module with auto increment the version and save that to a JSON or .env file

-Date versions get set to Year.Month.Revision
+Date versions get set to current Year.Month.Revision

 - 23.12.4 -> 24.1.0